Riyuze/reacto-ecommerce/README.md

-# E-Commerce ReactJS
+# Reacto E-Commerce
 https://riyuze.github.io/ecommerce-react/

-This project was made purely using frontend.
+A very simple e-commerce website made using ReactJS, this project was made purely using frontend.

 ## Getting Started with Create React App